HrithikMJ/Letterbonk/README.md

       -planning to add a menu item where you can DELETE or DISPLAY specific values using keywords

+      -better error management

       -(hotfix)fixed a bug where the highscores diplay in a random order(now they'll be displayed as highest score first)